Mohy-dev/Go_Fiber_MonogoDB-Atlas_Api/README.md

 - First you need to install the required dependencies (You will find it in main.go)
 - Create .env file and add this line to connect to your mongodb atlas
-- Change the collection name to the collection you set it, in the configs/setup.go at GetCollection function.
-- Server is running on port 6000.

 ```bash
 MONGOURI = "Your Mongo database connect URI"
 ```

+- Change the collection name to the collection name you set it on atlas, in the `configs/setup.go` at GetCollection function.
+- Server is running on port 6000 you can change it at `main.go`.

 Finally use the command below to launch the server in the terminal and you ready to go